kubevela/kubevela.github.io/versioned_docs/version-v0.3.5/platform-builder-guide/design-abstraction/application.md

 > TBD: a autoscaler TraitDefinition (HPA)

-All the definition objects are expected to be defined and installed by Administrator.
+All the definition objects are expected to be defined and installed by platform-engineers.
 The end users will only focus on `Application` resource (either render it by tools or author it manually).

 ## Conventions and "Standard Contract"